 Our school year is divided into two 18-week semesters.
 Six-week progress reports will be available in FLIGHT period and on the Pinnacle Internet Viewer.
-As part of our homework policy, we create progress grades to students each six weeks.
 Final report cards are mailed home and on the Pinnacle Internet Viewer at the end of each semester when student grades are recorded in permanent records.
-If you have questions or need help accessing grades, please contact Robin Chipman, registar.
+If you have questions or need help accessing grades, please contact Katrina Gonzales, registar.